A Glossary for Headley

 November 1830 for which 7 men were transported see full

-story John Owen Smith Subsequently became a private
+story by John Owen Smith Subsequently became a

-house, and used by pop groups as a recording studio in the 1970s, among whom
+private house, and used by pop groups as a recording studio in the 1970s,

-Led Zeppelin famously recorded 'Stairway to Heaven' (1971) and other numbers
+among whom Led Zeppelin famously recorded 'Stairway to Heaven' (1971) and

-there other groups associated with using Headley Grange in the 1970s include:
+other numbers there other groups associated with using Headley Grange in

 - Headley Green